 '''

 char dbGetString(DBENTRY pdbentry);

 long dbPutString(DBENTRY pdbentry,char pstring);

-char dbVerify(DBENTRY pdbentry,char pstring);

-char dbGetRange(DBENTRY pdbentry);

 int dbIsDefaultValue(DBENTRY pdbentry);

 '''

 These routines are used to get or change field values.
-They work on any database field type except DCT_NOACCESS. dbVerify returns NULL if the string contains a valid value for this field or an error message if not.
+They work on any database field type except DCT_NOACCESS.
 Note that the strings returned are owned by the DBENTRY, so the next call passing that DBENTRY object that returns a string will overwrite the value returned by a previous call.
 It is the caller's responsibility to copy the strings if the value must be kept.